 Meta-analysis (the context)

-I searched the literature using keyword strings such as “(photosynthesis OR chlorophyll) AND (‘induced senescence’ OR detrit* OR detach* OR excis* OR cut) AND (week* OR day* OR hour* OR minute* OR time OR age)” in Web of Science (webofscience.com/wos) and Google Scholar (scholar.google.com).
+I searched the literature using keyword strings such as “(photosynthesis OR chlorophyll) AND (‘induced senescence’ OR detrit* OR detach* OR excis* OR cut OR isolate*) AND (week* OR day* OR hour* OR minute* OR time OR age)” in Web of Science (webofscience.com/wos) and Google Scholar (scholar.google.com).
 Once I had a selection of suitable papers, I used Crossref Metadata Search (search.crossref.org) to find similar papers.
+I accepted papers on all plants sensu lato (Bolton, 2016) that induced senescence by excision or detachment at an exact timepoint and repeatedly measured photosynthesis to assess viability of the excised or detached tissue over any interval.
+Studies on holopelagic plants, such as Sargassum fluitans and S. natans, and abscission were not considered since the predictor variable detrital age cannot be exactly determined, either because the plant is detached to begin with or senescence started at an unknown time prior to detachment.
 I accepted various photosynthesis response variables, including O2 and CO2 gas exchange, carbon assimilation (14C concentration), chlorophyll fluorescence (Fv/Fm), photosystem I and II electron transport rates (Mehler and Hill reactions), RuBisCo activity or concentration, carbonic anhydrase activity and photorespiration (glycolate concentration), as well as total chlorophyll (Chl), Chl a or a chlorophyll indicator.
+Microbial photosynthesis was generally assumed to be negligible since most of the mentioned response variables would likely not detect it.
+Regardless, they should be considered measures of holobiont photophysiology.
 This resulted in 127 suitable independent studies between 1957 and the present study (see supplementary references), from which I extracted data by copying tables or digitising plots using WebPlotDigitizer v5.2 (Rohatgi, 2025).
 In two cases I contacted authors for their raw data and in five cases the data were my own.
 It is noteworthy that apart from these seven cases, raw data were not available.